Campaign of the Month: August 2014

 The Concord of Ashes

-The erstwhile Knez of Toth, this neonate is a cold and vengeful Tzimisce, who bears a twisted love for his family and loyalty to his people.
+The reclusive Knez of Toth, this ancilla is a cold and vengeful Tzimisce, who bears a twisted love for his family and loyalty to his people.
 Despite his relative youth, he is a master of Auspex.
+Bodor is an ally of the Concord.

 In his guise as Magib, Bodor is a tall, gaunt, dusky-skinned Moor in his middle age, with piercing brown eyes and long grey hair tucked into a turban.
 He is dressed in Persian robes of brown and grey, and is typically unarmed.